 I nodded.
 Right now, I really wanted to take a chomp out of a couple of gold coins in my pocket.
-I was not even able to take a single bite this past three days.
+I was not even able to make a single bite these past three days.
 I was feeling a bit lethargic and woozy from not eating gold.
 I swore at this wretched curse for wanting to eat gold.
-This was the one downside that I noticed till now.
-I did not want to think what would happen to me if I did not have gold for a month.
+This was the one downside that I noticed until now.
+I did not want to think about what would happen to me if I did not have gold for a month.
 I would probably look wretched and weak or something.
-It was a theory that I did not wanted to chance upon.
+It was a theory that I did not want to chance upon.

 “Stay here for a moment.
 I’ll go get someone to bring us a meal.”
 Without further instruction, he quickly left with a goal in mind.

 I opened the door to the room that was given to me.
 It was a simple guest room, draped with luxurious curtains and sheets.
 They were even a small desk with a mirror standing across the bed.

 I couldn’t help but examine everything.
 My hands unconsciously slipped in my pocket, and I popped in a gold coin in my mouth like candy.
 They were even a small closet and an empty chest.
 I walked over and sat down in front of the large metal chest and opened it to see if they were anything inside.